lparisi/wirecard-challenge/README.md

 **Arguments:**

-- `"id:string`     a globally unique identifier for this payment.
 - `"amount:float` the payment amount
 - `"type:string`   payment that can be either boleto or credit card.
 - `"status:string` the payment can approved, pending or declined.